ogrecio/RanFog/README.md

 file2 is the testing file, and s is the number of covariates or SNPs that are going to be analyzed.

+### params.txt file

+****

+Loss_function_option:
+    1.-Information Gain:
+    2.-L2: This is the standard mean squared error loss.
+This opction can be used with continuous and discrete covariates and response variable.
+    3.-pseudo-Huber
+    4.-Cost function
+    5.-Gini Index

 All arguments must be passed to the program and the order must be kept.
 Note that in this case the file RanFoG_class.jar or RanFoG_class.jar must be in the same folder as the training and testing files.
 The 'java -jar RanFog_x.jar' command will implement the neccesary classes and methods of the java virtual machine in your computer to run the compressed java code in the RanFoG program.

 ### Preparing files